Tag Archive for: Realty ONE Group Western Slope

 Protects the buyer’s interests

-• The primary advantage of including contingencies in an offer is that it provides a safety net for the buyer.
+• The primary advantage of including contingencies is that it provides a safety net for the buyer.
 If unforeseen issues arise, such as difficulty in obtaining financing or problems uncovered during a home inspection, the buyer can withdraw without losing their earnest money deposit.
 This protection ensures that buyers aren’t forced into a deal that could jeopardize their financial stability.

 Allows time for necessary steps

-• A contingent offer gives buyers time to resolve critical issues, such as selling their current home or securing a mortgage.
-For example, if a buyer’s funds are tied up in their existing property, a home sale contingency allows them to align the timing of the sale and purchase without financial strain.
+• A contingent offer gives buyers time to resolve critical issues.
+For example, selling their current home or securing a mortgage.
+If a buyer’s funds are tied up in their existing property, a home sale contingency allows them to align the timing of the sale and purchase without financial strain.

 Certain contingencies can provide leverage in negotiations